Gibsol/Gakusei/README.md

 One of the ways of using it is just copying the /src files to your program and compile them as the other files in your project.
 You can check the example of usage in ../example/graduate.cpp

 ## License
-GNU General Public License v3.0.
+<a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU General Public License v3.0.</a>